ramonmedeiros/deploy_node_app_kubernetes/README.md

 ## Docker aspects

 The application is being dockerize with multi-stage builds, which uses node:alpine image to build the application and nginx:alpine to run it, resulting in a very small image of 18.3MB.
-To generate, just run:
+To just generate the image, just run:

 ```$ make```

 To run locally use the command below.
-It will print the url to the service:
+It will build, run and print the url to the service:

 ```$ make run-on-localhost```